Lepidocaris

 Lepidocaris rhyniensis is an extinct species of crustacean.
 It is the only species known from the order Lipostraca, and is the only abundant animal in the Pragian-aged Rhynie chert deposits.
 It resembles modern Anostraca, to which it is probably closely related, although its relationships to other orders remain unclear.
 The body is 3 mm long, with 23 body segments and 19 pairs of appendages, but no carapace.
 It occurred chiefly among charophytes, probably in alkaline temporary pools.

 Biostratigraphy and taxonomy

 All the known specimens of Lepidocaris rhyniensis have been excavated from the Rhynie chert deposits in Aberdeenshire, Scotland, which is a famous Lagerstätte, or site of exceptional preservation.
 Lepidocaris is the only abundant animal in the deposits, and is likely to be responsible for many of the frequent coprolites found in the rocks.

 Lepidocaris was first described by D. J. Scourfield in a 1926 paper in the Philosophical Transactions of the Royal Society B. Scourfield could not accommodate his new genus in the same order as its closest relatives – the Anostraca – so he erected a new family and order for Lepidocaris alone: Lepidocarididae and Lipostraca, respectively.
 Until 2003, when Castracollis was described, Lepidocaris was the only crustacean known from the Rhynie chert.

+Etymology

+The genus name Lepidocaris comes from λεπίς (lepís), meaning "scale", and καρίς (karís), meaning "shrimp".
+The specific name rhyniensis comes from Rhynie chert, the deposit the species was found in.